samehmohsenn/Carbon.Tracked./README.md

-### Carbon.
-Tracked.
-Created with ReactJS, Vite, ExpressJS and a mongoDB database.

 Carbon.
 Tracked. is a MERN stack project centered around enterprises' concern towards achieving a lower carbon footprint, while still continuing to provide the essence of their business.

+Made with ReactJS, Vite, ExpressJS and a mongoDB database.

 This project includes all of the functionality needed to provide all the operations needed by the web app, read this document to prepare to run this locally.